CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Toggle-Despawn.md

 Use this tool to control the teleportation powers of your cims...

-> UK Government: [*We couldn't organise a fake Brexit traffic jam*](https://www.thepoke.co.uk/2019/01/07/a-fake-traffic-jam-on-an-airfield-in-kent-is-peak-brexit/)
+> UK Government: [*We couldn't organize a fake Brexit traffic jam*](https://www.thepoke.co.uk/2019/01/07/a-fake-traffic-jam-on-an-airfield-in-kent-is-peak-brexit/)
 > Cims: *Just disable despawning, duh!*